alexshadley/ketchup/README.md

 \q
 ```

+While dev-ing, the DB will reset and update to match the tables and columns found in `models.py`.
+If there's helpful test data which should always be loaded, add it in `database.py`.
+If you don't want the DB to reset on each run,
+you can remove the `--reset-db` flag from the calls to `app.py`.

 ### Testing Locally

 This command will run the frontend and backend at the same time, putting the logs for both in your console: